In This Article

-The wide range of colour options allow for consistency in design.
+The wide range of Kalinga stone colours allow for consistency in design.
 Natural marble tends to differ in colour and vein pattern over a large area.
-Since it’s is engineered, the colours, sizes and patterns are much more uniform.
+Since it is engineered, the colours, sizes and patterns are much more uniform.
 It may also prove to be cost-effective in the long run when compared to the costs of sourcing and installing natural marble.

-If you prefer low maintenance and high durability above all, Kalinga stone quartz is your go-to option.
+If you prefer low maintenance and high durability above all, quartz is your go-to option.
 Before finding out about Kalinga quartz price, let’s understand this material.

 Quartz is much stronger than other engineered slabs and virtually scratch-resistant.
 It’s also non-porous.
 So spills aren’t absorbed and can be easily wiped off.
 It is also said to be bacteria-free.
 This means there’s really no need for sealing.

-- Since these stones are engineered, each slab is very much like the other.
+- Since Kalinga tiles and stones are engineered, each slab is very much like the other.
 This is a disadvantage for those who prefer the curious imperfections and variations in the colouring and striations of marble.

 - Another disadvantage to consider is that quartz is prone to discolouration when under direct sunlight.
 If just one part of the countertop is constantly exposed to direct harsh sunlight, you may notice an inconsistency in colour over time.